 - Customer feedback surveys

-- The application of text analytics and sentiment analysis methods
+- The application of natural language processing, text analytics, sentiment analysis methods

 But don’t limit yourself to these above sources.
 Digital innovations have expanded the ways companies can listen to the Voice of the Customer.
 For instance, your VoC program can now leverage the power of the Internet to capture: